will-wads/AI4EO-final-project/README.md

 - Copernicus: Europe’s eyes on Earth.
 Available at: https://www.copernicus.eu/en

 This project was created for GEOL0069: "Artificial Intelligence For Earth Observation" at University College London (UCL).
 Some of the notebook code has been adapted and or altered for the purposes and scope of this project.

+Aspects of this notebook were aided through the use of artificial intelligence for the aspects of proofing, code support, and structure.
 </details>